izivkov/GShockTimeServer/README.md

 ### gshock-updater.sh

 (Optional) This script will set the device to automatically update its software if a new version is available on GitHub.
 It will then restart the server, so you will always be running the latest version.
+The scripts sets us a cron job to run periodically and check for new tags on the `gshock-server-dist` GitHub repository.

 ### enable-spi.sh
 This script will enable the Linux driver needed for the display.
 Without this step, the display will not work.
 Reboot when asked after the script runs.